 If you’re going on a roadtrip, the place you do want to clean beforehand is the car.
 Yes, it will get messy again on the trip, but starting out in a vehicle that’s a disaster will only put everyone in a bad mood.
 Clear out all the trash and toys and take a minute to vacuum crumbs out of the cracks.
 Everyone will be happy you did.

-Quick tip: Make or buy a backseat organizer like this one to keep the kids’ toys within reach, as well as anything you might need to take care of them like wipes, diapers, or sippy cups.
+Quick tip: Make or buy a backseat organizer to keep the kids’ toys within reach, as well as anything you might need to take care of them like wipes, diapers, or sippy cups.

 Prep your gear

 Chances are, you’re going to need a few things to keep you going on the road.
 Make sure you put those things in your car or bag so they’ll be easily accessible when you need them – things like quarters for parking meters, healthy snacks, and phone chargers.
 If your car doesn’t have enough drink holders for everyone, fit in a caddy that will hold more.

 Quick tip: Get a car mount for your phone so you can see the GPS without having to fiddle with it, ensuring you’ll be a safer driver.
 And don’t forget to take screenshots of your route before you leave just in case you lose service!

 Everyone gets bored on long drives or flights, so make sure you have plenty of coloring books, music, and games to keep everyone happy.
 And don’t forget about yourself; go pick up an audiobook you’ve been wanting to listen to!
 Make sure everyone knows your rules for the road – how much advance notice you need if someone needs a bathroom break, what happens if the kids are fighting, and what will happen when you get to your destination.

 Quick tip: You can find tons of cute coloring pages online to print off for the little ones.
 Look for a few holiday-themed printouts!